Causal Representation Learning for Instantaneous and Temporal Effects in Interactive Systems: Datasets

 The original temporal causal graph of the Temporal Causal3DIdent dataset contains 15 edges, of which 8 are between different variables over time.
 Those relations form an acyclic graph, which we can directly move to instantaneous relations.
 Thus, the adjacency matrix of the temporal graph is an identity matrix, while the instantaneous causal graph is visualized in \cref{fig:appendix_causal3d_graph}.
 The causal mechanisms remain unchanged, except that the inputs may now be instantaneous.
 For instance, the spotlight rotation is adapted as follows:

 where $f(a,b,c)=\frac{a-b}{2}+c$.
 The causal parents of other variables, here \text{pos\_x} and \text{pos\_y}, are now instantaneous instead of the previous time step.
 Hence, an intervention on the position will lead to an instantaneous effect on the rotation of the spotlight.

+In the original dataset, all interventions have been perfect with a uniform distribution.
+To relax these interventions to \PartPerfIntv{}s, we instead use interventions that are centered around the previous time step value.
+Specifically, for circular values, we use $C^{t+1}_i\sim\mathcal{N}(C^t_i, \sigma_i^2)$ with $\sigma_i=2$.
+For the position variables, we use $C^{t+1}_i\sim\mathcal{N}^T(0.5\cdot C^t_i, \sigma_i^2)$ with $\mathcal{N}^T$ denoting a truncated Gaussian at $[-2,2]$ to prevent objects leaving the canvas, and $\sigma_i=1.5$.
 All remaining aspects of the dataset generation are identical to the Temporal Causal3DIdent dataset.